 Jae Kyu Lee is the Professor Emeritus of Korea Advanced Institute of Science and Technology (KAIST).
 He has been professor of KAIST since 1985, and finished his tenure as HHI Chair Professor.
-He is newly appointed as Chair Professor of Yonsei University in Seoul starting from March 2017.
+He is newly appointed as Chair Professor and Director of Bright Internet Research Center at Yonsei University in Seoul starting from March 2017.
 He currently serves for the Immediate Past President and Fellow of Association for Information Systems, the global organization of 4,000 Information System researchers.
-He is the Founder and Director Emeritus of Bright Internet Research Center at KAIST, as the founder of Principles for the Bright Internet.
+He is the Founder and Director Emeritus of Bright Internet Research Center at KAIST.
 He is a chair of International Conference on Information Systems in 2017 that will be held in Seoul, and is the founding chair of the Bright Internet Global Summit that will be held in December 2017 for the first time.

 He has been a Professor of Management Information Systems and Electronic Commerce at KAIST since 1985, and is affiliated as a professor of Graduate School of Information and Media and Graduate School of Green Growth in the College of Business.
 He has served as the Founding Head of the Graduate School of Green Growth (2013-5), Dean of Energy, Environment, Water and Sustainability Initiative (2008-2014), Dean of the College of Business (2006-7), and Head of Department of Information System Engineering (1994-6) at KAIST.
 He was also appointed as Associate Dean of Faculty and Research, School of Information Systems at Singapore Management University (2005-6) as a tenured professor.